Blog

 How Defective are your Wi-Fi Networks?

-Many Wi-Fi network don’t meet customer requirements.
+We know that many Wi-Fi network don’t meet the customer’s requirements.

 Circular Wi-Fi Cells